Full-bodied VS Printed Surfaces

 • Sustainability through repairability and long service life

-• Client satisfaction with fewer callbacks and lasting value
+• Client satisfaction with fewer call-backs and lasting value

 Feature Comparison